mohamadhafiz98/Recipe-App/README.md

 # Recipe-App
-The recipe app to record your recipe
+A simple recipe app to help you record and organize your favorite recipes!
+Features include user login, recipe display, and the ability to add new recipes.
+Built using React Native and Firebase.